textX/textX/CONTRIBUTING.md

         $ py.test tests/functional/
         $ coverage run --source textx -m py.test tests/functional
         $ coverage report

+   You can run all this at once with provided script `runtests.sh`

+        $ ./runtests.sh

    In case you have doubts, have also a look at the html rendered version of the coverage results: